pedronachtigall/CodAn/README.md

 # Predictive models

-The predictive models are at the folder named "models" and have the models designed for Eukaryote species (i.e., Fungi, Plants and Animals [Invertebrates and Vertebrates]).
+The predictive models are available in the folder "models".
+The folder contains all models designed for Eukaryote species (i.e., Fungi, Plants and Animals [Invertebrates and Vertebrates]).
 The models were designed to be used in Full-Length or partial transcripts.
-Download the model specific to your necessities, as described at the "models" folder, and indicate de decompressed model folder path in the "-m" option.
+Download the model specific to your necessities, as described at the "models" folder, decompress the model file, and indicate de decompressed model folder path in the "-m" option.

 Reference
 =========